Czech Republic–Ukraine relations

 Czech Republic–Ukraine relations are the foreign relations between the Czech Republic and Ukraine.
 Both countries established current diplomatic relations on 18 February, 1992.
 The Czech Republic has an embassy in Kyiv and Ukraine has an embassy in Prague.
 The Czech Republic is a member of the European Union and NATO, which Ukraine applied for in 2022.

 History

-Czechoslovak newspaper Svoboda, co-founded by Jaroslav Hašek, was issued in Kyiv in 1917 and Taganrog, capital of the Ukrainian Soviet Republic, in 1918.
+Czechoslovak newspaper Svoboda, co-founded by Jaroslav Hašek, was issued in Kyiv in 1917 and Taganrog, temporary capital of the Ukrainian Soviet Republic, in 1918.

 During the interwar era, the current Ukrainian Zakarpattia Oblast was part of Czechoslovakia, before being ceded to Hungary in 1938.
 It was eventually annexed by the Soviet Union and included within the Ukrainian SSR following World War II.

+In December 2025, the Czech prime minister said in an interview that the Czech Republic will not guarantee loans or provide direct financing to Ukraine, calling on the European Commission to find alternative solutions at the EU level.

 Czechs in Ukraine

 Czechs migrated to the territory of modern-day Ukraine in the 19th century.
 Following the Ukrainian independence of 1991, over 1,800 Czechs left Ukraine for the Czech Republic by 1993.